bnfour/dotnet-telegram-forwarder/readme.md

 * "General" section contains Telegram's bot token, API endpoint URL as seen from outside world (certainly not localhost:8082 as Kestrel would told you it listens to) and a boolean that controls whether new users can create tokens.
 Please note that `/api` will be appended to this address.
 So, for example, if you set `https://foo.example.com/bar` here, actual endpoint to be used with the API will be `https://foo.example.com/bar/api`, Telegram webhook endpoint will be `https://foo.example.com/bar/api/{bot-token}`  .
 * "Bandwidth" section controls bot's [throughput](#rate-limitation): maximum amount of messages to be delivered at once and amount of seconds to regenerate one message delivery is set here.

-To deploy this bot, you'll need something that will append SSL as required by Telegram.
+To deploy this bot, you'll need something that will enable SSL as required by Telegram.
 As always with Telegram bots, I recommend `nginx` as a reverse proxy.
-You'll need to set up HTTPS as well.

 ## Version history
 * **v 1.0**, 2018-08-29